Rock Machine MC criminal allegations and incidents: Russia

 In 2013, the Rock Machine Motorcycle Club established itself in Russia, starting the Nomads Russia chapter.
 The club formed Moscow chapters for the Rock Machine, along with its international support club, the Vendettas Motorcycle Club.
 The Moscow chapter had been sponsored by the Rock Machine Germany.
 By February 2014, the Moscow chapter had passed its probationary period and had 14 full-patch members.
 The Moscow chapter had been reinforced by the patch-over of a local Russian club called Syndicate MC in January 2014.
 A second chapter was also formed, the prospective Moscow North chapter had been established in the city of Zelenograd, just 50 kilometers north of Moscow.

 In late April 2014, the Rock Machine Russia had its first "National run" in Moscow.
 Around 35 members of the Rock Machine Russia from its Moscow, Moscow North and Nomads chapters were present for the event.
 They were joined by the Vendettas MC Russia and dozens Rock Machine from other countries around the world.
 This included members from Canada, Germany and Australia.
-The convoy of Rock Machine traveled directly through the center of Moscow, before hosting a party.
-Several hundred guests and members of other clubs attended the event, this included some small clubs but also some of the largest clubs in Russia.
+The convoy of Rock Machine traveled directly through the center of Moscow, before hosting a party to establish alliances with local bikers.
+Several hundred guests and members of other clubs attended the event, this included some small clubs but also some of the largest clubs in Russia, such as the Night Wolves.